-My work has a visual simplicity that belies the complex process of creation.
-In my daily ventures into the art and science of trapping coloured light directly on paper, I am striving for a visual and physical means of experiencing the rich intensity of prismatic colour and keeping it for posterity.
-To this end, another passion of mine lies in perfecting working methods that allow me to perfectly distil the purity and luminosity of light as I record it on paper during fleeting exposures made in the pitch-black blind space of my darkroom.
-This is achieved in the act of analogue darkroom processing with a very particular set of chemical formulae and light sensitive emulsions; tweaked and adjusted continuously in almost 2 decades of research and practice in my colour laboratory.
+Bradford’s abstract colour darkroom work has a visual simplicity that belies the complex process of creation.
+In her daily ventures into the art and science of trapping coloured light directly on paper, she is striving for a visual and physical means of experiencing the rich intensity of prismatic colour and keeping it for posterity.
+To this end, another passion lies in perfecting working methods that allow her to perfectly distil the purity and luminosity of light as she records it on paper during fleeting exposures made in the pitch-black blind space of her darkroom.
+This is achieved in the act of analogue darkroom processing with a very particular set of chemical formulae and light sensitive emulsions; tweaked and adjusted continuously in over 2 decades of research and practice in her colour laboratory.

 Find me here….